Best Methods for How to Fix Diastasis Recti: Exercises and Treatments Explained

 5. Manage constipation.

-6. Utilize proper breathing techniques during exercises to enhance core recovery and prevent additional strain.
+6. Utilise proper breathing techniques during exercises to assist with core recovery and prevent additional strain.

 By following these guidelines, you can help protect your abdominal muscles and promote recovery.